neoocm/PlatformStories.github.io/_posts/2016-9-8-swimming-pools.md

 workflow.events # a more in-depth summary of the workflow status
 ```

-You can explore the workflow outputs as follows:
+If you can't wait, you can download the sample outputs as follows:

 ```python
 # train_cnn_classifier sample output: final model